tr1gergo/local-popular/README.md

 # Local Popularity Heuristics

-This repository contains the NUMBA implementation and simulation artifacts for the LocPop and LocStab heuristics studied in the accompanying paper.
+This repository contains the NUMBA implementation and simulation artifacts for the LocPop and LocStab heuristics studied in the NeurIPS 2025 paper "Clustering via Hedonic Games: New Concepts and Algorithms".

-The four `*Numba.ipynb` notebooks are the authoritative experiments.
+The four `*Numba.ipynb` notebooks contain experiments.
 Shared code is in `BenchmarkNumbaExperiments.py`, `LocalPopularNumba.py`, and `GraphFunctions.py`; generated data and plots are stored in `csv/` and `figures/`.
-The copy-pasteable AIJ simulations section is `simulations_section_AIJ.tex`.

 To reproduce the experiments, install `requirements-numba-experiments.txt` and run the notebooks from a fresh kernel